The Weber County Chapter of the Red Cross began in December 1915.

 UCUI (Utah Construction-Utah International) annual reports spanning from 1947 to 1976.

-The collection consists of memorabilia from the symposium.
+The collection consists of memorabilia from the annual symposium 2001-2007.

 Includes the minutes of the stockholder's meetings with both Utah International and General Electric.

-The Polk Directories contain business and residential addresses and phone numbers for the Ogden Area from 1870 to the present.
+The Polk Directories contain business and residential addresses and phone numbers for the Ogden Area from 1870 to 1929.

 A 22 page Scrapbook put together by Weber State College covering the years between 1970 to 1971, 1980, and 2008.